 - Remove from oven and sprinkle with 1 Tablespoon sugar.
 Cool for 10 minutes before cutting with a sharp knife.
 Let cookies continue to cool before removing (if you can resist).

 Since this recipe makes a large batch of cookies, start with a large mixing bowl.
-I didn’t do this and I made a mess (shhh, don’t tell Joe).
-The corn starch is the key to this recipe (I think) — I haven’t ever seen this before.
-I think it helps to give the lightness to the shortbread.
+I didn’t do this and made a mess.
+The corn starch is the key to this recipe — I haven’t ever seen this before.
+It gives a lightness to the shortbread.
 It’s powdery so begin stirring gently or else you’ll be wearing most of it. (seriously, I made a big mess)